Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit

 It is easy to notice that having a unique jump operator guiding the absorption from the ground state to both the excited states and one for emission, induces a coupling evolution of the population of these two levels and the consequent generation of coherence between them.
 This coherence cannot be observed only by looking at the fully-secular master equation in which evolution of coherence is decoupled from the evolution of populations.
 Instead, fully-secular MME is much better at later times for which quasi-secular MME fails by construction.
 Sufficiently long lasting interaction between an open system and reservoir allows to resolve arbitrarily closely placed energy levels.
 After that quasi-secular description can no longer hold.

-In Fig. \ref{fig:Ev_qutrit} we compare the evolution of the population ${\rho_S}_{\omega_{2}\omega_{2}}$ of the level with the highest energy and the coherence ${\rho_S}_{\omega_{2}\omega_{1}}$ between the two excited levels given by our regularization procedures $\star$ and $\star \star$ to the evolution that we should expect from the local and global master equations.
-As expected, the global master equation, due to its structure where coherences and population evolve in a decoupled way, do not provide any information about the establishment of coherence in the transient period whenever the initial state has ${\rho_S}_{\omega_{2}\omega_{1}}(0)= 0$.
-On the contrary, both our regularizations, like the local master equation, capture the short-time behavior and process of establishing coherence.
-The possibility to catch the short time behavior with a local master equation was noticed in \cite{Brumer_2018}, where the global master equation is compared to a quasi-secular local master equation inspired by a particular physical system easy to be experimentally studied.
+In Fig.~\ref{fig:3lvlV1} we compare the evolution of the population ${\rho}_{\omega_{2}\omega_{2}}$ of highest energy level and the coherence ${\rho}_{\omega_{2}\omega_{1}}$ between the two excited levels given by quasi- and fully-secular master equations, the cumulant equation, and derived here FA equation.
+The initial state of the open system is the ground state.
+As expected, the fully-secular master equation, due to its structure in which coherences and population evolve in a decoupled way, does not predict creation of coherence in the transient period (see Fig.~\ref{fig:3lvlV1} b)).
+On the contrary, the cumulant equation, the FA equation, and the quasi-secular master equation, capture the short-time behavior and process of establishing coherence.
+The possibility to catch the short-time behavior by the quasi-secular master equation was noticed in Ref.~\cite{Brumer_2018}.
+Therein the fully-secular master equation was compared to the quasi-secular master equation for a particular physical system, that is easy to be experimentally studied.
 As a consequence of the weak coupling the predictions for the evolution of populations due to different dynamical equation differ only marginally regarding numerical values (see Fig.~\ref{fig:3lvlV1} a)).
 However, we observe (see inset in Fig.~\ref{fig:3lvlV1} a)) that for the long times the quasi-secular MME gives different, inaccurate prediction for the magnitude of population than other equations, as expected.
 This is because of degenerate Bohr spectrum used to construct the quasi-secular generator as discussed above.